tohkm22-del/Stellar-Systems/README.md

 - Deteea - WIP - No analog - NOT RELEASED
 - Keppe - Finshed - Trappist 1 - NOT RELEASED
 - Swarch - Finished - No analog
-- Licae - WIP - Lich - NOT RELEASED
+- Licae - Finished - Lich - NOT RELEASED

 ### LICENSE:
 CC-BY-NC-ND